 A full list of universities and medical schools that require UCAT, BMAT or GAMSAT admissions test is below:

-Please note: where it is not directly specified, the admission test listed is for Standard Entry Medicine and any Medicine with a Preliminary Year or Medicine with a Gateway Year programmes that the university offers.
+Please note: where it is not directly specified, the admission test listed is for Standard Entry Medicine.

-The following list of the Top 10 medical schools in the UK is taken from The Complete University Guide Medicine League Table for 2020, which takes into consideration entry standards, student satisfaction, research quality and graduate prospects.
+The following list of the Top 10 medical schools in the UK is taken from The Guardian’s University Guide 2021: League Table for Medicine for 2021.

 For more detailed information see our Best Medical Schools blog.